Blue Bottle Coffee: History

 Since its inception, the company has raised $120 million from investors as of 2017.

 In February 2015, Blue Bottle Coffee opened its first location in Tokyo, Japan, in the Kiyosumi neighborhood.

 In September 2017, Nestle S.A., the world's largest food and drinks company, acquired a majority stake of Blue Bottle.
 While the deal's financial details were not disclosed, the Financial Times reported "Nestle is understood to be paying up to $500m for the 68 per cent stake in Blue Bottle".
 Blue Bottle expected to increase sales by 70% in 2017.

 In May 2019, Blue Bottle Coffee opened its first location in Seoul, South Korea.

 In December 2019, Blue Bottle Coffee announced they would test eliminating disposable cups at some of their shops to increase sustainability efforts, with the goal being zero waste within one year.
 Nothing has been reported to date about this test and whether it was successful.

 In April 2020, Blue Bottle Coffee opened its first location in Central, Hong Kong.
 Amid COVID-19, the café opened daily from 8 a.m. to 5 p.m. for takeaway only.

 In February 2022, Blue Bottle Coffee opened its first location in mainland China, Yutong Cafe.
 Yutong Cafe is located at a historic building by Suzhou Creek in downtown Shanghai.

+In August 2024, Blue Bottle Coffee opened a gift-centric store in Raffles City Shopping Centre, Singapore.
+In April 2025, this location was converted to a café and became the company's first location in South East Asia.
+It has since gone on to open its second store in Singapore at Paragon in July 2025.

+In December 2025, it was reported that Nestlé was considering selling Blue Bottle.

+In March 2026, Centurium Capital reached an agreement with Nestle to acquire Blue Bottle Coffee.
+At the time, Blue Bottle Coffee was operating at a loss.